Block-G\"ottsche invariants from wall-crossing

 \section{$q$-deformation}

 We will need a more general incarnation of the group $\mathbb{V}$.
-Let $R$ by a $\C$-algebra which is either complete local or Artin.
+Let $R$ be a commutative $\C$-algebra which is either complete local or Artinian.
 Let $\Gamma$ be a fixed lattice with an antisymmetric, bilinear form $\bra -, - \ket$.
 Consider the infinite dimensional complex Lie algebra $\g$ generated by $e_{\alpha}, \alpha \in \Gamma$, with bracket

 We also endow $\g$ with the associative, commutative product determined by